Automatic sky capture

 Early Horizon prototypes are already running outdoors in Kansas weather, capturing real sky images through rain, wind, heat, humidity, and overnight temperature swings.

-The goal is simple: build a sky camera that works in normal real-world conditions, not just in a lab.
+The goal is simple: build a sky camera that holds up in normal real-world conditions, not just in a lab.
 The images, app previews, and timelapse samples shown here come from active prototype testing as the product is refined.

 We're also exploring weather-resistant and heated housing options for tougher climates as Horizon develops.